 People: When you get right down to it, people are the most important electoral resource.
 People vote and are crucial to turning out other voters.
 They phonebank, canvass, staff campaign offices, recruit volunteers, build word-of-mouth excitement, orchestrate people- and media-attracting events, and donate.
 Pretty much anyone who’s worked a campaign will tell you that at the end of the day, the single most valuable resource is an engaged, supportive constituency.

 Media: Media is all about getting a favorable image of the candidate out to voters.
-The average congressional district has about 700,000 people and many Senators represent millions of constituents.
+The number of voters you’re trying to reach will vary depending on your level of the ballot.
+The average congressional district has about 760,000 people and many Senators represent millions of constituents, whereas a county commission seat may only cover about 20,000 people and a local school board member may represent less than 300 people.
 The quickest way to reach the most voters is through media exposure, both “earned media,” and “paid media.”
 Campaign ads are one of the better-known forms of media.
 We’ve all seen them.
 They range from inspiring to corny to downright despicable.

 In addition to this “paid media” of advertising, campaigns also seek “earned” media.
 Earned media is free media coverage of the candidate speaking at events, taking a stand on a policy issue, or giving interviews to the press.
 Candidates are relentless in seeking out earned media and extremely careful about crafting their image through these opportunities.
 Local Indivisible groups are well-positioned to generate opportunities for earned media coverage that the candidates wouldn’t otherwise have.